Aejkatappaja/Form-Front/README.md

 # Form 📝

-Form front-end awaiting back-end response onSubmit and sending mail with mailGun.
+Form Front awaiting back-end response onSubmit and sending mail with mailGun.

 ## How ?